 In a community where silence is often seen as necessary for survival, immigrant activist Angy Rivera steps out of the shadows to share her parallel journey of being an undocumented immigrant and a victim of sexual assault.
-Please join The Plaza Cinema for a special FREE* screening of DON’T TELL ANYONE (NO LE DIGAS A NADIE) on March 14 and March 23.
+Please join The Plaza Cinema for a special FREE* screening of DON’T TELL ANYONE (NO LE DIGAS A NADIE).

 DON’T TELL ANYONE (NO LE DIGAS A NADIE)